 Over all length 8 to 12 mm.
 A dark fly with metallic green to bronze on the abdomen and scutellum.
 The thorax has some whitish stripes running from the front and rapidly petering out before half-way back.
 The wings have darkened basal veins.
+The face protrudes slightly.

 Status and distribution

 Widespread and fairly common throughout Britain, and slightly commoner in Wales.
 Infrequent in Nottinghamshire but regular at Netherfield Lagoons.

 Best time to see